 Introduction

 SAP® has integrated with OpenText® Documentum® products for many years.
-The Documentum product capabilities in document management and archiving, version management, records management, and robust content security complement many of SAP’s products that need a backend repository to house unstructured content, as well as to provide downstream business capability.
+The Documentum product capabilities in document management, archiving, version management, records management, and robust content security complement many of SAP’s products that need a backend repository to house unstructured content and provide downstream business capability.

 As a systems integration and enterprise content management solutions firm with expertise in OpenText Documentum and SAP, Armedia, LLC, is a natural partner for government and commercial clients looking to integrate SAP and Documentum.

 In this case study, we’ll present the challenges faced by a Fortune 100 company moving from an older, legacy employee information system to SAP HRMS and SuccessFactors®, while providing its worldwide employees a modern, seamless, functionally consistent information system.
-We will describe how Armedia partnered with our customer and another consulting and integration services firm that specializes in SAP® to quickly build the desired solution.
+We will describe how Armedia partnered with the client and a third party specializing in SAP to quickly build the desired solution.
 We will describe the Documentum product stack and system integration architecture.

 Description

 Recently, a customer contacted Armedia about a project in which they were already deeply engaged.
 It had hit a roadblock.
-The project was to build an employee facing information system using HANA Enterprise Cloud® SAP® HRMS and Success Factors® as the core technology.
+The project was to build an employee-facing information system using HANA Enterprise Cloud® SAP® HRMS and Success Factors® as the core technology.
 Our initial analysis determined that, at a minimum, the size and security requirements of the backend SAP® ArchiveLink repository had been underestimated.

-The production deadline was rapidly approaching, and a lot of work remained.
-During the ramp-up, Armedia discovered additional requirements missed in the customer’s initial analysis and design; when these were incorporated in the design, they resulted in considerable improvements in functionality and performance.
+The production deadline was rapidly approaching and a lot of work remained.
+Armedia quickly partnered with our customer and jointly determined additional requirements as well as performance improvements.
 The requirements are described below.

 Process Flow

-The integrated SAP/Documentum system to be designed included a workflow:

-To update their information, employees themselves or other authorized personnel access a user interface connected to SAP.
+The integrated SAP/Documentum system to be designed included an enhanced workflow allowing employees or authorized personnel to update user information through a user interface connected to SAP:

-The user submits a change to personnel records by way of a form.

-The form is processed by SAP.
-SAP connects to Documentum Archive Services for SAP (ASSAP) and submits the form to Documentum.

-The form is stored in a Documentum repository designated as the SAP Archive Repository.

-The customer’s human resources (HR) manager and other HR employees with the proper authority can access the employee data.
+In addition to the process flow described above, the customer’s human resources (HR) manager and other HR employees with the proper authority can access the employee data.
 The customer’s Records Manager can also view such records but with more restricted access, so that the actual content is not viewable.

-When an employee’s first form is ingested, the employee has no existing record in the repository.
-The repository is automatically created.
-A web service runs which pulls employee data from the legacy system and stores it in the new employee record in Documentum.
+If an employee record does not exist in Documentum, it is created.
+Subsequent forms are linked to the employee.
+Ingestion of the form activates a web service which pulls employee data from the legacy system.
+The application stores it in the new employee record in Documentum.
 If the employee record already exists in Documentum, changes to the employee data may not be required, but the form is ingested and linked to the existing employee.
-Documentum manages the “system of record,” records management and retention policies, and content encryption.
+Documentum manages the “system of record,” records management, retention policies, and content encryption.

 Features